- Modules Intro

 QuickBooks Online Integration connects IQ directly to your accounting system so that customers, addresses, invoices and bills can be sync’d between the systems.

 Why do you need the QuickBooks Online Integration?

 There is no greater inefficiency in business than rekeying information between system, and no more costly issue than incorrectly transferring information.
 The IQ/QBO integration removes both of these major factors from the equation by allowing IQ to transfer information to QBO at the appropriate time.

-Initial Record Sync simplifies implementation by pulling existing records down to IQ from QBO and using them as the source database records.
+Initial Record Sync simplifies implementation by pulling existing records down from QBO to IQ and using them as the source database records.
 This minimizes effort while ensuring the systems properly communicate at all times.

-Passing of Invoices automatically sends invoice information created in IQ and shared with the customer to QBO where your accounting staff can manage the AR process.
+Creation/Updating of Invoices automatically sends invoice information created in IQ and shared with the customer to QBO where your accounting staff can manage the AR process.

-Passing of Bills automatically sends vendor invoice information created in IQ to QBO where your accounting staff can manage the AP process.
+Creation/Updating of Bills automatically sends vendor invoice information created in IQ to QBO where your accounting staff can manage the AP process.

 Status Triggers allow you to control when and where in the process IQ actually communicates with QBO.
 This allows you to support QA processes in IQ prior to pushing unverified information to QBO.